wireapp/wire-docs/README.md

     - It contains scripts used by Makefile to support different usecases for builds.
 It is designed to run one build process at a time.
 All the local targets use a temporary directory stored in `.tmpdir` file for building/serving the changes.
 This is due to git-operations by tools like `mike` for mkdocs.
     ### Prerequisites

+    - make
+    - nix-shell
-    - Make
+    - git
-    - Nix
+    - rsync
-    - Docker (optional) - if building  a docker image
+    - Docker (optional) - if building  a docker image, useful when testing without installing nix-shell

         ### Makefile Targets